Jan 30 - Mar 6, 2025

 Sizwe Andrews-Abakah is an Educator, Radical Healer and Mentor and has worked throughout the Bay Area.
 He has supported African American Wellness through the National Campaign for Black Male Achievement, Oakland Freedom School, Flourish Agenda's Camp Akili, Oakland Unified School District's Manhood Development Program, and Determination Black Men's Group at United Roots to name a few.

 Sizwe, also known as Spear of the Nation, is an MC and producer.
-He utilizes his skills as performer to build awareness, connection and open doors to self-mastery.
+He utilizes his skills as a performer to build awareness and connection and open doors to self-mastery.

 Recommended Resources to Accompany the Course